JFLarvoire/SysToolsLib/C/SysLib/README.md

 Known issues
 ------------

-I've not tested the Windows 95/98 code for a long long time.
+I had not tested the Windows 95/98 code for a long long time, since about year 2002, when I last used a Windows 98 PC.
-The code used to work reliably, and I've not changed it for ages, so I'd expect it to still work fine.
+The code used to work reliably, and I had not changed it since then, so I expected it to still work fine.
-Yet one quick attempt recently to test raw hard disk I/O in a VM with Windows 98 failed.
+Yet one quick attempt in early 2017 to test raw hard disk I/O in a VM with Windows 98 failed, with a protection error.
-I don't know if something was inadvertently changed in one of the sources, or if this is a side effect of running it in a VM, which might break some built-in assumptions.
+After investigating the issue, it seems that the root cause is in the routine that switches from WIN32 ring 3 mode to ring 0 mode, for doing VxD calls.
+This routine starts by doing an SGDT instruction to get the GDT base.
+Unfortunately the SGDT instruction is _not_ privileged, and when run in a VM, it's the host OS GDT base that's returned, and not the guest OS's.
+In july 2017, I rewrote the Win95/98 raw hard disk I/O to use DPMI to execute Virtual 86 BIOS calls.
+This works fine, but I expect the performance to be poor compared to the old implementation.
+Any help at fixing the ring0.c module, so that it can work in a VM, is welcome.
+That is, how to get the guest OS GDT base?

 To do